 Math Library Performance

-Fully optimizing a given application’s performance often requires a deep understand of the source, an accurate profile for a representative run and the ability to have changes to the source accepted upstream.
+Fully optimizing a given application’s performance often requires a deep understanding of the source, an accurate profile for a representative run, and the ability to have changes to the source accepted upstream.
 However, in many cases, significant performance gains can be achieved by simply optimizing the code over the matrix of possible compilers, compiler options and libraries available on a given machine.
 Here, we explore the performance variability of common materials science applications at NERSC with respect to the compilers and libraries available on Edison, NERSC’s Cray XC30.